I first arrived in 1987,

 Of all sucked in—how every action bodes

-Ill, and a horror is confirmed.
+Ill, and a deep shame is confirmed.
 It tore

 Apart whole nations, people, families,